Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Adjustment groupoids

 \end{definition} Note that in the above definition, we could have equivalently demanded a pullback diagram involving the source maps.
-In the description of principal $\scG$-connections, the functor $\Psi$ will ensure that flat connections are correctly included in our description of general connections, and the pullback diagram will ensure that there are not too many gauge transformations.
+In the description of principal $\scG$-connections, the functor $\Psi$ will ensure that flat connections are correctly included in our description of general connections, and the pullback diagram will ensure that we have the correct amount of gauge freedom.

-The above definition is insufficient in two points.
-First of all, we need to identify the generators of $\rmT[1]\frg[1]$ mapped to curvatures, hence an adjustment on $\rmT[1]\frg[1]$ in the sense of \ref{def:local_adjustment}.
-Second, we need to ensure that the finite gauge transformations given by the globular structure in the pre-adjustment groupoid $\scA^\sfW$ linearize to the infinitesimal gauge transformations implied by the local adjustment structure in the BRST complex $\frbrst^{\rm adj}(-,\frg[1])$.
-This leads to the following definition. \begin{definition}[Adjustment groupoid] Consider a Lie groupoid $\scG$ with Lie algebroid $\frg=\sfLie(\scG)$.
-An adjustment groupoid of $\scG$ is a pre-adjustment groupoid $\scA^\sfW$, together with an adjustment of the Lie algebroid of objects $\rmT[1]\frg[1]$ in the sense of \ref{def:local_adjustment}, such that the two presheaves on $\CatNQMfd$\footnote{See~\eqref{eq:ihom_red} for the definition of $\ihom^{\rm red}(\caN,\rmT[1]\frg[1])$.}

-are isomorphic. \end{definition} We will construct a concrete example of an adjustment groupoid for a general Lie groupoid $\scG$ shortly. \begin{remark} Strictly speaking, the condition that turns a pre-adjustment groupoid into an adjustment is stronger than necessary.
-To ensure that the global gauge transformations integrate the infinitesimal ones, it would be sufficient to consider $\caN$ of the form $\rmT[1]Y$ for $Y$ a disjoint union of contractible manifolds.
-However, we want to stress the fact that an adjustment is an algebraic datum on the groupoid itself that precedes the definition of a connection.
-In this sense, the definition we give is more natural. \end{remark}
+We will construct a concrete example of an adjustment groupoid for a general Lie groupoid $\scG$ shortly.